NazRez/OpenHack/byos/sci/sci-byos-env-setup.md

 #### Upgrade to Azure Defender

-1. In the Micsrosoft Azure portal, browse to the **Security Center**.
+1. In the Micsrosoft Azure portal, browse to the **Microsoft Defender for Cloud**.

 1. Under **Enable Azure Defender on 1 subscriptions**, verify your subscription is selected and then, at the bottom of the page, select **Upgrade**.